Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/02_player_input.md

 ![](img/02.player_input/03.scene_structure.png)

-Note:

-    The `.glb` files contain 3D scene data based on the open-source GLTF 2.0 specification.
-They're a modern and powerful alternative to a proprietary format like FBX, which Pandemonium also supports.
-To produce these files, we designed the model in `Blender 3D ( https://www.blender.org/ )` and exported it to GLTF.
+Note: The `.glb` files contain 3D scene data based on the open-source GLTF 2.0 specification.
+They're a modern and powerful alternative to a proprietary format like FBX.
+To produce these files, we designed the model in [Blender 3D](https://www.blender.org/) and exported it to GLTF.

 As with all kinds of physics nodes, we need a collision shape for our character to collide with the environment.
 Select the *Player* node again and add a